michael2012z/BitBible/markdown/JPS/files/1Sam.md

 27. But there came a messenger unto Saul, saying: 'Haste thee, and come; for the Philistines have made a raid upon the land.'

-28. So Saul returned from pursuing after David, and went against the Philistines; therefore they called that place Sela-hammahlekoth.That is, The rock of divisions.
+28. So Saul returned from pursuing after David, and went against the Philistines; therefore they called that place Sela-hammahlekoth.

 ## 1 Samuel 24